Providence VA Medical Center, Rhode Island

 The VA RR&D Center for Neurorestoration and Neurotechnology (CfNN) Leadership

 Dr. Hochberg is Director of the VA RR&D Center for Neurorestoration and Neurotechnology (CfNN), and is a vascular and critical care neurologist and neuroscientist.
 His research focuses on the development and testing of novel neurotechnologies to help people with paralysis and other neurologic disorders, and on understanding cortical neuronal ensemble activities in humans.
-In addition to his role at CfNN, Dr. Hochberg has appointments as Professor of Engineering, School of Engineering and Institute for Brain Science, Brown University; Neurologist, Massachusetts General Hospital, where he attends in the NeuroICU and on the Acute Stroke service; and Senior Lecturer on Neurology at Harvard Medical School.
-He also directs the Neurotechnology Trials Unit for MGH Neurology, where he is the IDE Sponsor-Investigator and Principal Investigator of the BrainGate pilot clinical trials (www.braingate.org) that are conducted by a close collaboration of clinicians, scientists, and engineers at Providence VAMC, Brown, Case Western Reserve University, MGH, and Stanford University.
+In addition to his role at CfNN, Dr. Hochberg has appointments as Professor of Engineering, School of Engineering and Carney Institute for Brain Science, Brown University; Neurologist, Massachusetts General Hospital, where he attends in the NeuroICU and on the Acute Stroke service; and Senior Lecturer on Neurology at Harvard Medical School.
+He also directs the Center for Neurotechnology and Neurorecovery for MGH Neurology, where he is the IDE Sponsor-Investigator and Principal Investigator of the BrainGate pilot clinical trials (www.braingate.org) that are conducted by a close collaboration of clinicians, scientists, and engineers at Providence VAMC, Brown, Case Western Reserve University, MGH, and Stanford University.
 Dr. Hochberg is a Fellow of the American Academy of Neurology and the American Neurological Association.
-Dr. Hochberg’s BrainGate ** research, which has been published Nature, Science Translational Medicine, Nature Medicine, Nature Neuroscience, the Journal of Neuroscience, the Journal of Neural Engineering, and others, is supported by the Rehabilitation R&D Service of the U.S. Department of Veterans Affairs, and the National Institutes of Health including NCMRR/NICHD, NIDCD, NINDS, and the BRAIN Initiative.
+Dr. Hochberg’s BrainGate research, which has been published Nature, Science Translational Medicine, Nature Medicine, Nature Neuroscience, the Journal of Neuroscience, the Journal of Neural Engineering, and others, is supported by the Rehabilitation R&D Service of the U.S. Department of Veterans Affairs, and the National Institutes of Health including NCMRR/NICHD, NIDCD, NINDS, and the BRAIN Initiative.

 |Dr. Greenberg is the Associate Director of CfNN.
 He received a BA in Psychology from Amherst College, a PhD in Neurosciences from the University of California, San Diego, and an MD from the University of Miami.
 Since joining CfNN in 2013, noninvasive neuromodulation has become a major focus of interest.
 These methods include Transcranial Magnetic Stimulation (TMS) and transcranial DC and AC electrical stimulation (tDCS and tACS).
 The work focuses on testing device-based treatments in chronic pain, Post-Traumatic Stress Disorder (PTSD), as well as Obsessive-Compulsive Disorder (OCD) and Tourette syndrome.
 For pain, a research goal is reducing the suffering associated with chronic pain by modulating the relevant brain circuitry.
 Across conditions, the effort aims to develop brain stimulation methods to improve the response to behavioral therapies for Veterans with chronic pain, PTSD, OCD or Tourette syndrome.
 The CfNN, together with resources at Brown University and its affiliated hospitals, provides the environment for collaborative translational research using brain stimulation, neuroimaging, neuroanatomy, neurophysiology, and cognitive neuroscience to better understand the neurocircuitry of these and other illnesses with the ultimate goals of enhancing rehabilitation and relieving suffering in Veterans and others affected by these serious conditions.|

 ** Link takes you outside of the Department of Veterans Affairs Website.
 VA does not endorse and is not responsible for the content of the linked website.